 Failure by the leaseholder to comply with terms of the agreement may lead to forfeiture of the property.

-A freehold is the opposite of leasehold where the owner owns the title including the land and building on it.
+Freehold property ownership is the opposite of leasehold where the owner owns the title including the land and building on it.
 The freehold owner is responsible for both land and the property on it.
-Unless in a shared ownership instances, where the freehold owner is not the sole owner of the property.
+Unless in shared ownership instances, where the freehold owner is not the sole owner of the property.
 In Freehold ownership the owner of the real estate enjoys free ownership for perpetuity.
 The owner of the property can use the land for any purposes as long as they are in accordance with the domestic laws and regulations.
 Another key advantage of Freehold Ownership is the sale of a freehold property does not require consent from the state and hence requires less paperwork.

 Circumstances surrounding freehold

 While leasehold is limited in what they can or cannot do with the property, freehold owner is in no way subject to any limitation.
 The freeholder is not subject to annual ground rent or any fees for that matter.
-Although he needs to meet his responsibility of maintaining the property, his non-performance is not subject to forfeiture of the property.
+Although the owner is required to meet the needed responsibility of maintaining the property.

 It is expected that a freehold property should have no limitation whatsoever, there may be a time when the situation is different especially with ongoing trends of leasehold properties in new buildings.